BiGCAT-UM/Transcriptomics_Metabolomics_Analysis_Rshiny/README.md

 Detailed instructions can be found [here](https://bigcat-um.github.io/Transcriptomics_Metabolomics_tutorials/pages/prep).

 #### 3. Run the app
-To run the app in RStudio, click on **"Run App"** in the top right corner when having either the `App/ui.R`, `App/server.R`, or `App/global.R` file open in the RStudio window.
+To run the app in RStudio, click on **"Run App"** in the top right corner when having either the `ui.R`, `server.R`, or `global.R` file open in the RStudio window.

-If this is not possible, run the following commands:
+If this is not possible, please try running the following commands to start the app:
 ```r
 # Install the shiny package
 install.packages("shiny")